Range Rover Velar Review 2024

 Many rivals offer flawless cabins at a similar price, with no rough edges to smooth over.
 While they might not look as stylish, the Audi Q8 and BMW X6 are finished to a higher standard, giving a greater feeling of solidity.

-We also can't think of any other premium brands that would dream of selling an SUV that costs £45,000 that came without leather seat upholstery, as Land Rover does with the Velar.
+We also can't think of any other premium brands that would dream of selling an SUV that costs £54,000 and up that came without full leather seat upholstery, as Land Rover does with the Velar.
 It's a sour note in an otherwise pleasant mixture.

-The snazzy 'Touch Pro Duo' dual-screen setup in the Velar marks a major technological revolution for Land Rover.
-The brand has often struggled to get a toe-hold competing with German rivals for on-board gadgetry.
+The snazzy 'Touch Pro Duo' dual-screen setup in earlier Velars marked a major technological revolution for Land Rover.
+The brand had often struggled to get a toe-hold competing with German rivals for on-board gadgetry.

-Every Velar comes fitted with these matching 10-inch displays, which have crystal clear graphics and bright, colourful menus to navigate through.
+Earlier Velars came with matching 10-inch displays, which have crystal clear graphics and bright, colourful menus to navigate through.
 The top one is for media playback and the sat-nav, and (where fitted) parking cameras, while the angled lower panel controls climate settings, driving mode and off-roading setup.

 This system comes packed with connectivity, including DAB, Bluetooth, eight speakers and perhaps most importantly, Android Auto and Apple CarPlay smartphone mirroring, so you can bypass the built-in software.
 The latter lets you use a selection of your mobile apps via the sharp built-in display, and is very intuitive.